 Fishing, boating, swimming, and skiing are all permitted on Nantahala Lake, and there is a public access area for entering the lake.

 The lake empties into the Nantahala River, which is normally calm.
 However, when the dam is releasing water, it creates world-class rapids perfect for whitewater rafting.

-Part of Nantahala Lake’s shoreline is owned by the Nantahala National Forest, which has several camping facilities, miles of hiking trails, and over half a million acres to explore!
+Part of Nantahala Lake’s shoreline is owned by the Nantahala National Forest, which has several campgrounds, miles of hiking trails, and over half a million acres to explore!